muratk3n/thirdwave/en/tweets/2019/week31.md

 Biden looks tired, mellow; but when young, with more energy, that's when he was doing all that dumb stuff.
-So now he looks like shit was kicked out of him, but perversely, he is making less mistakes of that.
+So now he looks like shit was kicked out of him, but perversely, he is making less mistakes because of that.

 \#demdebate